francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages.md

 **Exercise 6**.
 Modify your code so the 'thanks.html' webpage also displays the name of the user.

 **Exercise 7**.
-Add a radio button for users' gender with the fields 'Male', 'Female', and 'Other'.
+Add the following fields to the form: surname, email and a radio button for Gender with the fields 'Male', 'Female', and 'Other'.
 Save these fields in the database and display them in 'thanks.html'.

-**Exercise 8 (Optional)**.
-Add the following fields in the form: Upload image, drop down selector for the user nationality, and email.
+**Exercise 8**.
+Add the following fields to the form: Upload Image, drop down selector for Nationality, and Email.
 You must save these fields in the database and display them in the 'thanks.html' webpage.